Introduction

 Set up our frontend to render a list of our blog posts by querying data from our backend

-Part 5 - Contact
+Part 5 - Contact, React Hook Form

 Combine everything we’ve learned up to this point to generate a contact page and take input from a user

-Part 6 - GraphQL
+Part 6 - Schema Definition Language, useMutation

 Connect our contact form to the database to persist data entered into the form

-Part 7 - Deploy
+Part 7 - Authentication, Netlify Identity

 Implement authentication with Netlify Identity

-In the final part of our series we’ll use Netlify Identity to implement authentication on our blog.
+We’ll use Netlify Identity to implement authentication on our blog.
 We’ll use one more Redwood generator for authentication.
 We’ll be able to use Netlify’s login functionality so we don’t have to make our own login form.